encodingx/binary/README.md

 ## Binary Message and File Formats
 Message and file formats specify how bits are arranged to encode information.
-Control over individual bits or groups of smaller than a byte is often required to put together and take apart these binary structures.
+Control over individual bits or groups smaller than a byte is often required to put together and take apart these binary structures.

 ### Message Formats